PaulPannetier/ToricCollisionSystem/README.md

 - Raycasting
 - Collider casting

-  I made this package for collision system of my game Leap of Fury : https://github.com/PaulPannetier/Leap-Of-Fury
+  I made this package for the collision system of my game Leap of Fury : https://github.com/PaulPannetier/Leap-Of-Fury